costinchelu/DOCS/Java Elements/Java Basics.md

 - nested class does not exists independently of outer class
 - NC has access to all members of enclosing class (however the reverse is not true)
 - NC is also a member of its enclosing class
-- there are to type of nested classes:
+- there are two type of nested classes:
     - static nested class: are declared static.
 In this case, without an outer class object existing, there may be a static nested class object. i.e., an object of a static nested class is not strongly associated with the outer class object.   `OuterClass.StaticNestedClass nestedObject = new OuterClass.StaticNestedClass();`

     - inner class:  non-static nested class.
 To instantiate an inner class, you must first instantiate the outer class.
-Then, create the inner object within the outer object: `OuterClass.InnerClass innerObject = outerObject.new InnerClass();`
+Then, create the inner object within the outer object:
+    `OuterClass.InnerClass innerObject = outerObject.new InnerClass();`
+      - member inner class
-      - local inner class
+      - local inner class (access only constant local members)
       - anonymous inner class

+- There can also be nested interfaces that are by default static

 ## Regular vs. static initialization blocks